-- 1. Create a MOM hierarchy, even if your environment has a one-level MOM hierarchy (meaning all MOMs report directly to pbs\server), and copy the file to the mom priv directory on the MOMs. - 2.
-Start pbs\server with the -n option.
-This specifies that pbs\server won't send the hierarchy to the MOMs unless a MOM requests it. - 3.
+- 1. Create a MOM hierarchy, even if your environment has a one-level MOM hierarchy (meaning all MOMs report directly to pbs_server), and copy the file to the mom_priv directory on the MOMs.
+See Setting Up the MOM Hierarchy (Optional) on page 47 for more information. - 2.
+Start pbs_server with the -n option.
+This specifies that pbs_server won't send the hierarchy to the MOMs unless a MOM requests it.
+See -n for more information. - 3.
 Start the MOMs normally.